-- a) the creation of new natural habitats - b) the planting of additional trees and hedgerows - c) the restoration and repair of fragmented habitats to create new ecological corridors. - d) the incorporation of wildlife species friendly measures in new development e.g. bat and owl boxes, swift bricks etc.
+- a) the creation of new natural habitats - b) the planting of additional trees and hedgerows - c) the restoration and repair of fragmented habitats to create new ecological corridors. - d) the incorporation of wildlife species friendly measures in new development e.g. bat and owl boxes, swift bricks etc ii) suitable mitigation measures that include better replacement of the lost features will be secured.